pkhuong/Napa-FFT3/README.md

 Implementation
 --------------

-Napa-FFT3 is based on an in-place, out-of-order, split-radix Cooley-Tukey FFT algorithm.
+Napa-FFT3 is based on a split-radix, out-of-order and in-place variant of the Cooley-Tukey FFT algorithm.
 Split-radix is relatively simple, and achieve operation counts very close (within a couple percents) to the minimum known so far.
 Doing it out of order simplifies the transform code a lot; this way, all the accesses are naturally in-place and follow a streaming order, at each level of the recursion.
-Moreover, by executing the recursion depth-first rather than breadth-first, the code exploits caches implicitly.
+Better: by executing the recursion depth-first rather than breadth-first, the code exploits caches implicitly.
 Finally, an in-place transform can hope to fit nearly twice as large inputs in cache as an out-of-place one, as there is no auxiliary output vector.
-All in all, it looks like a good choice of algorithm.
+All in all, it looks like a good choice of algorithm: close enough to the theoretical optimum, interesting performance properties, and not too complex to implement.

-Many operations are naturally expressed on bit-reversed frequency-domain values (e.g. convolutions, or filtering noise out).
+Many operations are as easily expressed on bit-reversed as on natural-order frequency-domain values (e.g. convolutions, or filtering noise out).
+That's not always the case, unfortunately, so Napa-FFT also implements a bit-reversal pass.

-That's not always the cache, unfortunately, so Napa-FFT also implements a bit-reversal pass.
-In the past, this was often slow enough to make it vastly preferable to instead implement an in-order (autosorting) FFT: the slow bit-reversal is merged with the more arithmetic-heavy FFT, hopefully resulting in faster code than executing each one after the other.
-However, as [Karp93] points out, that seems to be caused by bad bit reversal code than anything else.
+In the past, this was often slow enough to make it vastly preferable to instead implement an in-order (autosorting) FFT: the slow, bandwidth-bound, bit-reversal is merged with the more arithmetic-heavy FFT, hopefully resulting in faster code than executing each serially.
-[Karter and Gatlin] build on that and describe an algorithm designed to exploit memory caches, ensuring at most two misses per cache line of data; this is enough to obtain better performance (or comparable) than all the algorithms reviewed in [Karp] across a range of nearly-contemporary machines.
-[Zhang and Zhang], among other things, note that we can exploit the high associativity in certain caches to simplify the code a lot, or improve on its performance.
-Their algorithms are somewhat complicated by explicit blocking, while a clever recursion suffices to obtain access patterns appropriate for nearly all block sizes.
+However, as [Karp] points out, this seems to be better explained by bad code than anything else.
+[Karter and Gatlin] build on that and describe an algorithm designed to exploit memory caches, ensuring at most two misses per cache line of data; this is enough to obtain much better performance (or comparable) than all the algorithms reviewed in [Karp] across a range of nearly-contemporary machines.
+In a later paper, [Zhang and Zhang], note that we can exploit the high associativity in certain caches to simplify the code a lot, or improve on its performance.
+Their algorithms are somewhat complicated by explicit blocking loops; a clever recursion suffices to obtain access patterns appropriate for nearly all block sizes.

 Split-radix FFT
 ===============